Customizing Graph Structure

-The default entity types are applied to all nodes by default, but you may define additional custom types as needed.
+The default entity types are applied to all graphs by default, but you may define additional custom types as needed.

-Each node is classified as a single entity type only.
+Each node/edge is classified as a single type only.
 Multiple classifications are not supported.

 Default Entity Types